hopsoft/han/readme.md

 {
   name: "",        // the name of the resource
   value: {},       // the resource value
-  transitions: [], // the navigational actions that can be performed
+  transitions: [], // the navigational actions that can be performed with the resource
-  custom: {}       // a container for custom meta data }
+  custom: {}       // a container for custom meta data about the resource }
 ```